 Although the centerpieces of Real Madrid’s future – Isco and Asensio – are not academy products, they are proof of Los Blancos’ skill in capturing the top talent being developed in Spain.
 Besides stockpiling the best young players from around the country, Madrid are creating and developing their own world-class talent.
 Lucas Vázquez, recent departure Morata, Dani Carvajal, Nacho, Marcos Llorente, and Borja Mayoral are all players from Valdebebas that have broken into the first team.

 Real Madrid are well positioned to take over the reigns of La Roja from Barcelona.
 As the aging core of La Masia graduates are set to take less significant roles for the national side, they are not being replaced by other promising young Barca talent.
 Florentino Perez has worked with “cantera” head coach Santiago Solari and his team of scouts to bring the best young talent in Spain to Ciudad Real Madrid.

 Perhaps Perez took note of his Spanish rivals’ sustained success in the heyday of Pep Guardiola’s reign and made the necessary long-term business decisions to ensure his side would follow suit.
 Or perhaps the stars aligned for the Galacticos, and they plucked the best Spaniards and paired them with homegrown talent, as Cristiano Ronaldo led the club to European dominance.

-Either way, Real Madrid look ready to steer Spain and themselves to glory in the near future.
-After securing a record-setting three Champions Leagues in the last four seasons, Florentino Perez and company aren’t showing any signs of slowing down.
-In fact, the opposite looks like happening.
+Either way, Real Madrid look ready to steer Spain and themselves (yet again) to glory in the near future.
+After securing a record-setting three Champions Leagues in the last four seasons, the legendary club are managing to stick to their Spanish roots whilst also maintaining their status as a successful global brand.